NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 MIRI MRS

-We include a dedicated background observation using the MRS. This background observation will be used for each of the three knots.
+Include a dedicated background observation using the MRS. This background observation will be used for each of the three knots.
 Thermal background is significant for MIRI, so background subtraction is typically important at these wavelengths.
 The knots are expected to fill the MRS fields of view, so there is not expected to be any part of the MRS fields of view without science target emission for use in background subtraction.
-Therefore, a separate background observation for each knot is required.
+Therefore, a dedicated background observation is required.
 In general, dedicated background observations are recommended whenever an extended source dither pattern is used.

 NIRSpec IFU